-Management's Discussion and Analysis For the year ended July 31, 2021 and 2020
+Management's Discussion and Analysis For the three and six-month ended January 31, 2023

-This management's discussion and analysis of American Manganese Inc. (the "Company") contains an analysis of the Company's operational and financial results for the fiscal year ended and three-month period ended July 31, 2021.
-The following should be read in conjunction with the company's audited consolidated financial statements for the year ended July 31, 2021, and 2020, which were prepared in accordance with the International Financial Reporting Standards ("IFRS") as adopted by the International Accounting Standards Board ("IASB").
+This management's discussion and analysis of RecycLiCo Battery Materials Inc. (formerly American Manganese Inc.) (the "Company") contains an analysis of the Company's operational and financial results for the three and six-month period ended January 31, 2023.
+The following should be read in conjunction with the company's unaudited consolidated interim financial statements for the period ended January 31, 2023, which were prepared in accordance with the International Financial Reporting Standards ("IFRS") as adopted by the International Accounting Standards Board ("IASB").
 All figures are in Canadian dollars unless otherwise stated.